 Areas easy to reach from Malvern

-This page differs from Towns and Villages in that it focuses on areas, defined by geographic features or character.
-It also exists to stop pages becoming ludicrously large!
+This page differs from Towns and Villages in that it focuses on areas, defined by geographic features or character (and is an attempt to stop pages becoming ludicrously large).

-The websites listed should give you some idea of attractions in the particular locality.
+The websites will hopefully give you some idea of attractions in the particular locality.
 These should be possible to include on a day’s bike ride from the Malvern vicinity, but some more so than others.

-Some Ordnance Survey (Landranger) grid references are added in italics.
-Also, we try to highlight refreshment possibilities most of interest to the hungry/thirsty cyclist!
+Ordnance Survey (Landranger) grid references may be added in italics.
+Plus we try to highlight refreshment possibilities of most interest to the hungry/thirsty cyclist!

-Some pics of places of interest below can be seen on a photo album page.
+Some pics of places of interest can be seen on a photo album page.

 Places in Malvern and the immediate vicinity: see Local Interest.